 MelissaSenior Marketing Manager

-When Melissa started the coaching program she was feeling fed up and frustrated at work.
+Melissa was feeling fed up and frustrated at work.
 She loved what she was doing but felt she was “settling”, when she knew she was capable of more.
-Balancing a busy home life with young children, she felt she was compromising her professional aspirations in order to maintain work/life harmony.
-Through career coaching, Melissa got clear about what she needed to progress to a more senior role and realised her current position provided the perfect opportunity to acquire that experience.
-With a clear plan, she is feeling empowered and in control of her career.
+Balancing work with a busy family life, she felt she was compromising her professional aspirations to maintain work/life harmony.
+The Career Confidence Program helped Melissa get clear about where she wants her career to go and what steps she needs to take to get there.
+She created action steps to acquire the experience she needs so she’s ready to step into the right opportunity in future.
+With a clear plan, she’s feeling empowered and in control of her career.

 You’ve made it this far & you’re still reading?

 Here’s a few more things you might find interesting about me …

 I’ve spent most of my life working hard to make everyone happy, or more accurately wanting people to like me.
 As a little girl, I learnt being “good” was the path to positive feedback and attention.

 At school and work I poured hours into doing things well and was devastated by even the smallest piece of negative feedback.
 Finally, time in a toxic work environment left me overwhelmed, exhausted, low on self-esteem and full of self-doubt.